3.2.1. Rules for drawing administrative units

 Administrative divisions that can be drawn without using polygons are the exception to this rule (see point 188.8.131.52.5).
 In this case, the administrative center should be placed within a building polygon.

 The center of an administrative division of the “locality” type is placed:

 - On the central square of the locality (if this will be legible on the map)

 - In the center of the oldest fortress or kremlin of that locality (especially if that fortress/kremlin is the main attraction in that locality)

 - Next to one of the central intersections of that locality (please note: don't place it directly on the road or crossing, but rather in the vicinity of it)

-If the actual center of a “locality” does not match its geographical center, then map the traditional center.
-For example, in Moscow the historical center is Red Square:
+If the actual center of a “locality” does not match its geographical center, then the map should reflect the actual historical center.
+For example, in Moscow, the center is traditionally linked to Red Square:

 If the geographical center of a “city district” is in an industrial or undeveloped territory, then draw the center on the territory of a residential development within the borders of that administrative division.